 The Department of Religious Studies approaches the world's religious traditions and contemporary religiosity as historical and cultural phenomena.
 Courses offered examine the histories, texts, beliefs, values, and practices of a variety of the world's religions (including Buddhism, Confucianism, Hinduism, Judaism, Christianity, and Islam), as well as the religious and spiritual dimensions of contemporary and popular culture.
 In addition to studying the beliefs and practices that comprise religion in its historical and contemporary reforms, our curriculum includes courses that contextualize religions in relation to the arts, politics, gender, sciences, ethics, and secularism.
 The study of religion invites multiple perspectives on the enduring place of religions and spiritualities in human society.

-Year One | Year Two | Year Three | Year Four and Beyond | |
+Year One Year Two Year Three Year Four and Beyond

 STUDIES

-In your next 30 to 60 credit hours, take four 2000-level courses.
 Finalize the BA core requirements (CRW, LS, and QR).
-Declare your minor or double major.
-Consult with the Undergraduate Program Director and the University Calendar, including the general undergraduate academic regulations and Faculty of Humanities and Social Sciences regulations.
-If you are looking for more academic credentials, consider applying for admission into an honours program. |
+Declare your second required program (minor or second major).
+Consult Undergraduate Program Directors and the Calendar, including the general undergraduate academic regulations and the Faculty of Humanities and Social Sciences regulations.

 STUDY TIPS